nerveglobal/website-docs/versioned_docs/version-V1/play/join-dare.md

 ---
 id: join-dare
-title: Join/Support a Task (The Fan)
+title: Join a Dare (The Watcher)
 sidebar_position: 3
 ---

-1. Visit another user’s profile or go to the “Global Feed”.
+1. Visit another user’s profile via the "Search" tab or go to the “Global Feed”.

 2. Find an existing dare and click the “Join” button.